PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 categories: ["Product analytics", "Guides"]
 ---

-The AARRR framework, also known as "pirate metrics" or the AARRR funnel, is a classic framework for understanding customer behavior that's useful for marketers, product managers and growth hackers at startups.
+The AARRR framework, also known as "pirate metrics" or the AARRR funnel, is a classic framework for understanding customer behavior.
+It's useful for marketers, product managers and growth hackers at startups.

 In this guide, you'll learn: